Beeliar - Wattleup

 How does the Beeliar - Wattleup SA2 compare to regional household patterns?

 Compared to Greater Perth, the Beeliar - Wattleup SA2 shows distinct household patterns.
-Family households are notably over-represented at 78.9% (versus 73.5% regionally).
+Family households are notably over-represented at 78.9% (versus 71.5% regionally).
+Conversely, lone person households are under-represented at 18.3% compared to the regional 24.9%.
 This family-oriented profile influences local demand for family homes, schools, and children's services.

 What is the average family size?

-Families in the Beeliar - Wattleup SA2 have an average of 1.5 children, matching the Greater Perth average of 1.5.
+Families in the Beeliar - Wattleup SA2 have an average of 1.5 children, slightly below the Greater Perth average of 1.6.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the Beeliar - Wattleup SA2?